-The qualitative behavior at the critical point $R_0=1$ is different and counter-intuitive, though.
-In both cases we have critical slowing down (power-law decay in time), but in the finite-variance case $q(t) \sim 1/t$, which means that {the exponent of the density is 2 and} $\langle t \rangle$ diverges, whereas for infinite variance, $q(t) \sim 1/t^{1/(\gamma-2)}$, leading to an exponent {of the density} larger than two and therefore to a finite mean value $\langle t \rangle$.
-In other words, in the critical case, spreading with finite variance leads (despite the probability of extinction is one) to never-ending outbreaks (in expected value, not in single realizations), but {infinite-variance superspreading} reduces the expected lifetime to be finite.
-In any case, power-law tailed outbreak lifetimes (or total outbreak sizes \cite{Cirillo_Taleb,Corral_epidemics_pre,Corral_comment_CT2}) are not an indication of {power-law superspreading}, as in the critical point power laws arise with any sort of spreading, {whereas outside the critical point power-law lifetimes do not take place, whatever the spreading.
-It is important then not to confuse these two different power laws.
-And of course, the occurrence of large outbreaks is not an indication of superspreading {(they arise even for the Poisson distribution if $R_0\ge 0$)}.}
+The qualitative behavior at the critical point $R_0=1$ is different and counter-intuitive.
+In both cases we have critical slowing down (power-law decay in time), but in the finite-variance case $q(t) \sim 1/t$, which means that {the power-law exponent of the density is 2 and} $\langle t \rangle$ diverges, whereas for infinite variance, $q(t) \sim 1/t^{1/(\gamma-2)}$, leading to an exponent {of the density} larger than two and therefore to a finite mean value $\langle t \rangle$.
+In other words, in the critical phase, spreading with finite variance leads (despite the probability of extinction is one) to never-ending outbreaks (in expected value, not in single realizations), but {infinite-variance superspreading} reduces the expected lifetime to be finite.

+In any case, power-law-tailed outbreak lifetimes (or total outbreak sizes \cite{Kucharski_book,Cirillo_Taleb,Corral_epidemics_pre,Corral_comment_CT2}) are not an indication of {power-law superspreading}, as in the critical point power laws arise with any sort of spreading, {whereas outside the critical point power-law lifetimes do not take place, whatever the spreading.
+It is important then not to confuse these two different types of power laws.
+And of course, the occurrence of large outbreaks is not an indication of superspreading {(they may arise even for the Poisson distribution if $R_0\ge 0$)}.}